 Different types of clothes dryers

 Believe it or, while all dryers more or less look the same, they’re far from uniform in terms of how they work.
-There are a few different types of clothes dryers, with some being more efficient than others and some being more expensive to purchase than others.
-Here’s a breakdown of the main types of clothes dryer that you’ll run into.
+There are a few different types of clothes dryers, with some being more efficient than others.
+Here’s a breakdown of the main types of clothes dryers that you’ll run into.

-- Condenser dryers: Similar to a vented dryer but far more energy efficient, condenser clothes dryers take moisture-laden air and, as the name suggests, condenses it into water, which is then either stored in a water tank or drained away.
+Condenser dryers: Similar to a vented dryer, but far more energy efficient, condenser clothes dryers take moisture-laden air and, as the name suggests, condense it into water, which is then either stored in a water tank or drained away.
 They don’t require any ducts or vents for hot air which makes them easy to install, but they will increase the moisture level in your laundry room.
 They’re more energy efficient than their vented counterparts but they’re also more expensive upfront.

-- Washer/dryer combos: Sacrificing overall energy efficiency for the convenience of having your washing machine and dryer in the one box, washer/dryer combos are an appealing option for those in small homes or apartments.
+Washer/dryer combos: Sacrificing overall energy efficiency for the convenience of having your washing machine and dryer in one appliance, washer/dryer combos are an appealing option for those in small homes or apartments.
 However, the two-in-one nature of these models renders them a jack of all trades and a master of none.
-But as technology develops, washer/dryer combos should start to improve.
+Not only are they generally slower than using two separate machines, but you also can’t multitask, meaning that you can’t put another load of washing on while the previous one dries, making laundry day significantly less efficient.
+These units also usually have higher repair costs and aren’t really that much cheaper than just forking out for the separate machines.
+That’s why despite some brands’ best efforts, washer/dryer combos just have not been that popular.

 Energy efficiency and cost

-Canstar Blue research shows that about a quarter of households considered energy efficiency the number one decision factor when they last bought a new clothes dryer.
-Chances are it’s important to you to – and it should be.
-The initial outlay of a clothes dryer can be significant, but it’s the running costs that you’ll continue to pay on a daily or weekly basis, and will eventually determine the long-term cost of your clothes dryer.
-On average, Aussie households keep their clothes dryers for about seven and a half years, having spent an average of $531 on the initial purchase.
-Shop around and you’ll find clothes dryers valued at anything from $300 to over $1,000, with the more energy efficient models occupying the higher price point.
+With rising living costs showing no signs of slowing down, Australian householders are overwhelmingly concerned that they won’t be able to afford energy within three years, a national survey revealed.
+Because of this, energy efficiency is front of mind for many households, especially before clothes dryers are notoriously inefficient.
+The initial outlay of a clothes dryer can be significant, but it’s the running costs that you’ll continue to pay on a daily or weekly basis and will eventually determine the long-term cost of your clothes dryer.
+On average, Aussie households keep their clothes dryers for about seven years, having spent an average of $734 on the initial purchase.
+Shop around and you’ll find clothes dryers valued at anything from $300 to over $1,000, with the more energy-efficient models occupying the higher price point.

 Long term reliability

 Reliability is an incredibly valuable thing for an appliance to have.
 If you’re going to be spending hundreds of dollars, if not thousands, on an appliance then you’ll want it to last you as long as possible, while giving you very little trouble.
-In our most recent clothes dryer ratings, we found Electrolux to be rated highest by consumers in terms of the brand’s performance and reliability, with a five-star rating.
-LG, Fisher & Paykel and Simpson also did well for reliability, scoring four stars.
+In our most recent clothes dryer ratings, we found Electrolux, Fisher & Paykel, and Simpson to be rated highest by consumers in terms of the brand’s performance and reliability, with a five-star rating.

 That’s everything we can tell you about clothes dryers and what to look for if you’re in the market for one.
 Do keep in mind that all of the above is reasonably general advice, so make sure to do your own research and think long and hard about the merits and drawbacks of any appliance you’re considering for purchase.
 Your wallet will thank you for it.